 Turnage, Sheila.
 Haunted Inns of the Southeast.
 Winston-Salem, NC: John F. Blair, 2001.

 I recently had an inquiry from a friend who’s a student at Shenandoah University in Winchester, Virginia regarding a “haunted road trip” he and his friends want to take next month.
-After consulting my resources, I’ve come to realize that this area of Virginia is not unlike the rest of the state in being a landscape studded with ghosts and legends.
+After consulting my resources, I’ve devised a suitable tour of the area’s numerous haunts.

-This tour begins and ends in Winchester.
-It heads south down I-81 towards Staunton with a few stops along the way.
-Staunton, which has a fascinating and haunted history, will be one of the main stops and may include a ghost tour.
-Heading east, the trip hits the famous Exchange Hotel in Gordonsville and then returns to Winchester.
-The trip includes a range of haunted places from historic homes to government buildings, churches, battlefields, commercial buildings, cemeteries, a train depot, a former mental hospital and a cave.
+This tour makes a circle through the Shenandoah Valley, beginning and ending in Winchester.
+It heads south on I-81 towards Staunton with a few stops along the way.
+After Staunton the tour heads east to include the famous Exchange Hotel in Gordonsville before returning to Winchester.
+The tour includes a range of haunted places from historic homes to government buildings, churches, battlefields, commercial buildings, cemeteries, a train depot, a former mental hospital and a cave.
+Some of these locations are open to the public while a few are private and should only be viewed from the street.

 Of the cities on this tour, Winchester is perhaps the most interesting, historically speaking.
 The city was chartered in 1752 and during the 19th century was one of the most important cities in the region.
 It served as a market town and it is here that nine major roads converged along with the Winchester and Potomac Railroad.
 With the coming of the Civil War, the city’s location made it a prize coveted by both armies.
 It would famously change hands many times during the war with three major battles taking place here during the course of the war with a host of smaller battles and skirmishes taking place throughout the region.
 This bloody history has most certainly left a spiritual mark on the region and especially on Winchester.